Day11-Day20 Python Pattern Questions

 Explanation:

-Outer Loop (for i in range(n, 0, -1)
+Outer Loop (for i in range(n, 0, -1))

 - This loop runs from

-), controlling the number of rows. - It decreases
+ndown to 1 (n=5to1), controlling the number of rows. - It decreases

-in each iteration, reducing the number of characters printed.
+iin each iteration, reducing the number of characters printed.

-Inner Loop (for j in range(i)
+Inner Loop (for j in range(i))

 - This loop prints characters starting from 'A' (

-) up tochr(65 + i - 1)
+chr(65)) up tochr(65 + i - 1). - The value of

-, ensuring the correct number of characters is printed.
+jstarts at 0 and goes up toi-1, ensuring the correct number of characters is printed.

 print(chr(65 + j), end=" ")

-keeps all characters in the same row, avoiding line breaks.
+chr(65 + j)converts numbers 0,1,2... into 'A', 'B', 'C'....end=" "keeps all characters in the same row, avoiding line breaks.

-(outside the inner loop)
+print() (outside the inner loop)

 - Moves to the next line after printing one row.